-Ministerial Direction Aim of the Direction Consistency and Implications 5.1 Integrating Land Use and Transport To ensure that development improves access to housing, jobs and services, reduce dependence on cars and travel demand, supports public transport and efficient freight movements.
-Consistent As the intent of the reclassification is not to facilitate any further residential development, this Direction is not considered relevant to the proposal.
+Ministerial Direction Aim of the Direction Consistency and Implications 4.4 Remediation of Contaminated Land To reduce the risk of harm to human health and the environment by ensuring that contamination and remediation are considered by planning proposal authorities.
+Consistent The subject land has no known history other than as open space and vegetated land.
+It is therefore not considered to be contaminated land.
+No further assessment of potential contamination is considered warranted.
+5.1 Integrating Land Use and Transport To ensure that development improves access to housing, jobs and services, reduce dependence on cars and travel demand, supports public transport and efficient freight movements.
+As the intent of the reclassification is not to facilitate any further residential development, this Direction is not considered relevant to the proposal.
 5.2 Reserving Land for Public Purposes To facilitate the provision of public services and facilities and the removal of reservations of land for public purposes where the land is no longer required for acquisition.
 In accordance with 5.2(1) of the direction, this planning proposal requests the approval of the Planning Secretary (or an officer of the Department nominated by the Secretary) to reduce the reservation of land for public purposes.
-6.1 Residential Zones To encourage a variety and choice of housing types, to make efficient use of existing infrastructure and services and to minimise the impact of residential development on the environment and resource lands.
-Consistent.
+6.1 Residential Zones To encourage a variety and choice of housing types, to make efficient use of existing infrastructure and services and to minimise the impact of Consistent.
 The proposal does not facilitate additional residential development.
 The planning proposal will have no significant impacts on housing choice, infrastructure and services or the environment and therefore the planning proposal is considered consistent with the direction.